microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 [CLICK] So here I am in the Custom Vision web-based interface.
 It provides us with a nice UI where we can provide new images for the transfer learning analysis.
 And you can see in this project I've already uploaded a number of pictures.
-I've uploaded pictures of drills, hammers, pliers and screwdrivers, which I'm going to use to train my custom model.
+I've uploaded pictures of screwdrivers, pliers, drills, and hammers, which I'm going to use to train my custom model.
 We'd also like to detect one other product that Tailwind Traders sells: hard hats.
 So let's click "add images", browse to a folder on my hard drive where I've collected a few photos of hard hats, select